DHTMLX/docs-suite/docs/message/api/api_message_properties.md

 ## Alert box

-The constructor of an alert box may take the following parameters:
+The configuration object of an alert box may take the following parameters:

 <table>
 	<tbody>